• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Share This:

-How High Income Gay Couples Avoid The Marriage Tax Penalty
+How Gay Couples With High Incomes Avoid The Marriage Tax Penalty

 Gay Tax Planning Marriage Penalty 2 chihuahuas Palm springs

-As a married gay financial planner, I am fortunate to offer LGBTQ Wealth Management and LGBTQ financial planning guidance to many successful gay couples from across the country.
+As a married gay financial planner, I am fortunate to offer LGBTQ Wealth Management and LGBTQ financial planning guidance to many successful Queer couples from across the country.
+Being located in West Hollywood and Palm Springs doesn’t hurt.
 Achieving marriage equality has been great for the overall LGBTQ+ community, in my opinion.
 From a gay tax planning standpoint, the right to get legally married may significantly increase the tax bills for top-earning gay and lesbian married couples.
 The US tax code is not particularly friendly to couples where both spouses work, have high incomes in high-cost-of-living areas (or high-tax states like California and New York) without children.

 With the various marriage penalties in the tax code, tax planning is imperative for middle-to-high-income gay couples.
 Paying more in taxes than is necessary is not fun.
 Similarly, getting hit with a surprise tax bill is a great way to ruin your day.